 Lack of consistent and dedicated bird training will lead to serious problems for the large Macaw Parrot.
-You and your family will get tired of tempermental behavior, biting and screaming.
+You and your family will get tired of temperamental behavior, biting and screaming.
 Your parrot will not know how to behave resulting in mental health problems for the parrot and suffering within the family.
 Destructive behaviors such as self-mutilation, biting and excessive screaming can develop and become habits all too quickly.
 Macaws tend to be extremely loud.
 Morning and evening calling screams are to be expected.
 Macaw’s are recommended for the experienced parrot handler who can devote time, energy, finances and training.
 Macaws need a generously sized bird cage and a very durable bird stand.
 Simply due to that beautiful tail, bird cage height is imperative.
 But, life isn’t all about the macaw tail – in your macaw’s mind.
 It needs a long bird cage, too.
 Ideally, an indoor or outdoor aviary will allow the macaw parrot an appropriate amount of exercise.
 We back a large Java Bird Stand up to our large parrot’s open door to encourage as much climbing, movement and sense of freedom as possible.

 Macaw Cage Supplies

 Big Macaw's have greater needs for durable bird supplies.
-These large to extra large parrots are just as busy and curiou as other parrots but due to the size of their bodies, beaks and feet, they could easily destroy cage accessories designed for medium sized parrots.
+These large to extra large parrots are just as busy and curious as other parrots but due to the size of their bodies, beaks and feet, they could easily destroy cage accessories designed for medium sized parrots.

 Macaw Sized Food Cups